SergioCoboLopez/ELN_Sergio/docs/october/index.md

 Our parameters should come from things that we can measure, with minimal assumptions.
 Use chemistry and thermodynamics.

 I am going to start correcting some things in the tables of the github pages.
 Then I will make screenshots.

+## October 13

+I am working on the Transient dynamics draft.
+I am trying to differentiate two things: if a system is transient over long timescales, one can assume that it is stable on shorter timescales.
+However, this is different than assuming stability on the vicinity of the equilibrium.
+These are not the same.
+I don't think they are the same thing.
+However, it is true that over short timescales, transient dynamics are more abrupt.
+I need to read more on this subject.

+Now, I am changing figures from png to pdf.
+It works.
+I am also changing some things from the text (is it worth it to do that?)

+I made some changes to the text, but I think I am starting to write in circles.